oh2aun/flashforth/README.md

-A fork of FlashForth with some addons.
+EXPERIMENTAL_ZZ is a system for providing automated experiments in science and technology.

+EXPERIMENTAL_ZZ is focused mainly at advanced experiments in

+	Earth sciences
+	Deep Space exploration
+	Underwater research

+EXPERIMENTAL_ZZ is based on a fork of FlashForth.

+In addition, EXPERIMENTAL_ZZ:

-Includes addtional floating point math functions in float.s
+Includes additional floating point math functions..

-Includes examples for floating point math.
+Includes examples for floating point math..

-Includes TeraTerm macro for a fast upload to FF.
+Includes TeraTerm macro for a fast upload to FF..

-Includes SPI driver for (256kB large) SPI FRAM (and examples).
+Includes SPI driver for SPI FRAM and MRAM (and examples).

-Includes my RECOMMENDED DESIGN SPEC for FOR-NEXT and ?FOR-NEXT loops (any CPU architectures).
+Includes our RECOMMENDED SPECIFICATION for FOR-NEXT and ?FOR-NEXT loops implementation (for any CPU architectures).

-And more coming soon :)
+And more will come soon!

-IgorM 5/2015
+Igor de om1zz on 27.5.2015 :)